kyh/2up/README.md

 Cross database support and a more mature ORM.

-### Why write a custom Auth.js adapter?

-TODO

 ## References

-The stack originates from and is updated with [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
+The stack originates from and is kept updated with [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).